realworldocaml/book/en/maps-and-hashtables.md

 ```

 The type `Map.t` has three type parameters: one for the key, one for
-the value, and one to identify the comparator used to build the map.
+the value, and one to identify the comparator.
+Indeed, the type `'a
-Indeed, the type `'a Int.Map.t` is just a type alias for
+Int.Map.t` is just a type alias for `(int,'a,Int.comparator) Map.t`
-`(int,'a,Int.comparator) Map.t`

 Including the comparator in the type is important because because
 operations that work on multiple maps at the same time often require